Recently updated on December 15th, 2024 at 12:34 pm

 In terms of website localization for China market, the difference between the east and the west is so huge that it’s not easy to comprehend without a good grasp of differences in culture and internet user behavior.

-In addition, the landing page of Chinese eCommerce websites is usually loaded with promotions like Flash Sale, Deal of the Day, Group Buy, and many windows open at the same time, which creates a shopping atmosphere as if buying in a physical mall.
+For example, the landing page of Chinese eCommerce websites is usually loaded with promotions like Flash Sale, Deal of the Day, Group Buy, and many windows open at the same time, which creates a shopping atmosphere as if buying in a physical mall.
 These are important factors to take into account in the website localization for Chinese market.

 Another important part of website localization for China is the use of colors.
 Western websites usually use minimalist colors like white, silver, and purple, while Chinese websites tend to use bright, dynamic colors like yellow and red.
 Yellow/gold is considered as a prestigious color as in imperial China it’s the emperor’s color, while red/vermilion symbolizes good fortune and happiness.

-💡 While you’re using red/vermilion color for the Chinese audience, make sure the color tone is Chinese red rather than other types of red.
+💡 While you’re using red/vermilion color for the Chinese audience, it’s suggested to make sure the color tone is Chinese red rather than other types of red.
 A common mistake is using a random type of yellow and red colors.
 If you are not sure about the color codes for yellow and red in China, the definitive solution is to go with the colors of the Chinese flag as written on Wikipedia.

 Color Code for Chinese Red